 IT ALL STARTS AT THE COFFEE FARM

-This coffee was processed at the Raro Nensebo washing station in Uraga, Guji.
+This coffee was processed at the Raro Nensebo washing station in Uraga, Guji by Sookoo Coffee.
 Approximately 35 farmers deliver fruit to this washing station, having grown their coffee in nearby Teraga kebele (village), each on farms of around 7 acres.

 The farms sit at a stunning elevation of between 2,100 and 2,350 meters (over 7,000 feet) above sea level - some of the highest altitudes that coffee can grow!
 This lot is primarily comprised of the 74110 and 74112 coffee varieties, which are local varieties selected for their production and disease resistance.

-The Raro Nensebo washing station is run by Ture Waji, also known as “The King of Guji”.
-Between harvests, Ture and his team educate farmers on good agricultural practices, in order to help improve the quality of their cherry.
-His company also provides pre-harvest loans to farmers who need it, for example to pay for hired labor to do maintenance on the farm, such as weeding and planting.
-The washing stations employ a ‘woman-first’ policy and the company has built a school for the children.
+Ture's company also provides pre-harvest loans to farmers who need it: for example, to pay for hired labor to do maintenance on the farm, such as weeding and plantingm and the company has built a school for the children.
 Roads have also been built to improve the infrastructure.

 DID YOU KNOW

 The word Laayyoo refers to an indigenous tree that grows around Teraga kebele (or village), and is used for shade on coffee farms.
 Its deep roots allow for the falling leaves to offer rich, nutrient dense compost, also acting as a fertilizer.The word Laayyoo refers to an indigenous tree that grows around Teraga kebele (or village), and is used for shade on coffee farms.
 Its deep roots allow for the falling leaves to offer rich, nutrient dense compost, also acting as a fertilizer.